wrexik/Spotix/README.md

 ### Color:
 To disable average color use `getcolor = True/False`.
 To change color use `background_color = YourRGBValue` (don't forget it needs to be in tuple)

+#ToDO:
+- [ ] fit text to image output
+- [ ] more customization and dominant color maybe
+- [ ] support for chinesse characters